Malaria elimination strategy

 • Management of very low transmission and elimination

 Management of very low transmission and elimination.

 FIND, in collaboration with other partners, is working on developing new high sensitivity RDT, identifying serological markers for Plasmodium vivax infections, developing a high throughput LAMP assay that can be used to screen a high number of samples, and incorporating LAMP in strategies for detecting asymptomatic cases.

 Improvement of case management

 A number of projects are currently being carried out in this area, which include: quality control tools for RDTs at multiple stages of the supply chain, development of guidelines to improve the use of RDTs, evaluation of RDTs for ante-natal screening, and improvements in RDT technologies.

-Currently, FIND’s projects that are relevant to malaria elimination are being carried out with partners in a number of countries around the globe: Australia, Brazil, Cambodia, Colombia, Côte d’Ivoire, Germany, Malaysia, Namibia, Peru, Philippines, PNG, Senegal, Swaziland, Thailand, Uganda, UK, US, Vietnam and Zanzibar.
+Currently, FIND’s projects that are relevant to malaria elimination are being carried out with partners in a number of countries around the globe: Australia, Brazil, Burkina Faso, Cambodia, Colombia, Côte d’Ivoire, Germany, Malaysia, Namibia, Peru, Philippines, PNG, Senegal, Swaziland, Thailand, Uganda, UK, US, Vietnam and Zanzibar.